andreimaximov/algorithms/README.md

 #HackerRank

-This is a collection of some of my [HackerRank](https://www.hackerrank.com) challenge solutions.
+This is a collection of my [HackerRank](https://www.hackerrank.com) challenge solutions written in C++, Java, and Python.
+Each solution passes all test cases unless otherwise stated.

 ##Index